Mitchell Shapiro Greenamyre & Funt LLP

 Handling Civil Rights Violations And 1983 Actions

 At the law office of Mitchell Shapiro Greenamyre & Funt LLP in Atlanta, Georgia, we are aggressive in our pursuit of justice on behalf of clients whose civil rights have been violated.
-Our lawyers have years of legal experience that they put to work when taking action against law enforcement officials or other parties who are responsible for the illegal violation of your civil rights.
-For more information, please see the below areas of civil rights law in which we concentrate, or contact our firm to schedule a consultation.
+Our lawyers have years of legal experience that they put to work when taking action against law enforcement officials or other parties responsible for illegally violating your civil rights.
+For more information, read on to find the areas of civil rights law in which we concentrate, or contact our firm to schedule a consultation.
+We invite you to reach out to our firm.
+Your pursuit of justice begins here.

 1983 Actions